 What is a performance license?

 Any time a copyrighted piece of theatrical work is presented in front of an audience, a performance license and royalty fees are required, regardless of the size of the audience or whether or not an admission fee is charged.
 Performances that take place without a performance license violate Federal Copyright Law and are subject to penalties.

-> Perusal scripts can be ordered for a nominal fee to assist you with your play selection.
+> PDF Perusal scripts can be ordered to assist you with your play selection.

 How long does it take?

 We will respond to your request as soon as possible, however, it may take up to 14 days to process your application.
 If your request is time sensitive, please mention that in the Notes section of your application.
 You will receive an email confirming your application and giving you a royalty quote.
 If you haven't received an email within 14 days of your application, please contact us.

 Accredited schools can order a performance license immediately and without any hassle by purchasing a K12 PlayKit which includes an Opening Act performance license.

 Some performances or locations may be restricted.
 Do not assume that you have the rights to the production until your performance license has been confirmed.
 If you have any questions or concerns, please contact us at firstname.lastname@example.org.